 Abhishek and Priti Rai:

 The couple drive for about 5 kms on weekend mornings, park their car and cycle for an hour.
 By opening up a Yulu zone, they feel that a new ritual is added to their fitness routine and their mornings are different from what it use to be.
 Apart from physical health benefits, cycling gives them their me time to relax and sometimes make new friends.

 Abhishek and Priti have started cycling after a long time and are feeling confident about it.
 They plan to continue cycling as they find it a better option compared to enrolling for a Gym.

 Kartik Singh, Deepika and Kanupriya:

 The trio are new to this city and have come here for work assignments.
-Kartik says ‘before Yulu launched their services, I had little options other than taking walks in the nearby garden.
-But now, cycling has added a new dimension to their lifestyle.
-They can easily cycle as per their convenience without owning a new one, avoid hassles of storage and evading maintenance cost.
-This gives them complete freedom to cycle with joy and pay only when they use.’
+Kartik said “before Yulu launched their services, I had little options other than taking walks in the nearby garden.
+But now, cycling has added a new dimension to my lifestyle.
+I can easily cycle as per my convenience without owning a bicycle, avoid hassles of storage and evade maintenance cost.
+This gives me complete freedom to cycle with joy and pay only when I use the service“.

 I am being a little technical in sharing my experience.
 I found these bikes to be light, easy to navigate and very comfortable.
 The upright handles and classic saddle seats automatically creates a straight seating position.
 The bikes have a unisex frame and comes in a standard bright blue shade for easy identification.
 They are single speed hybrid commuter models available for use 24×7 and 365 days a year.
-A basket fitted in front can come very handy but are definitely not designed to accommodate heavy loads.
+A basket fitted in front can come very handy, but are definitely not designed to accommodate heavy loads.
 Both front and rear wheels are protected with fenders and a lock situated on the back.
-The only thing I found missing were lights which will serve as a safety measure after sunset.
-Although there are reflectors but adding lights should make it a safe design.
+The only thing I found missing were lights which will serve as a safety measure in the dark.
+Although there are reflectors but adding lights should make it a safer design.

 Some more photographs taken during my visit: